aerleon/aerleon/docs/reference/generator_patterns.md

 * Maximum value of addresses and ports allowed in single rule.
 Generator must support automatically splitting into new rule when exceeded.
 * Maximum values allowed across entire policy for rule count, address, ports
 * Maximum length for comments, and support splitting across lines the correct way when over.
-Also check for max per-rule limit if one exists and truncate using the common Capirca functions if needed.
+Also check for max per-rule limit if one exists and truncate using the common Aerleon functions if needed.
 * Max term length supported must be 24 or greater, in order to allow for meaningful term names.

 ### Test coverage